BAMresearch/yapy-cookiecutter/README.rst

   with ``__init__.py``) and modules (simple ``.py`` files that go straight in ``site-packages``).
 There's no good place for that extra file if you're distributing modules.

-  But this isn't so bad - semantic-version_ manages the version string quite neatly.
+  But this isn't so bad - semantic-release_ manages the version string quite neatly.

 .. [#] Example, an ``__about__.py`` file.